drevops/vortex/scripts/drevops/docs/content/workflow/build.md

 ### 3. Validate Composer configuration

    The script validates the Composer configuration and exits if it is not valid.
-   The `composer.lock` will be validated as well if `$DREVOPS_COMPOSER_VALIDATE_LOCK` is set to `1`.
-This is designed to catch errors in the configuration to avoid using outdated dependencies.
+   The `composer.lock` will be validated as well.

 ### 4. Database in Docker image?